Request Time on the OMM

 Scheduled Queue Mode

 Queue mode observations are primarily intended for small projects that cannot justify a full observation mission spanning several nights, or follow-ups with short visits over several nights or months.
 We accept long-term projects.
 If there are several targets to be observed, you will need to specify the priority of each target.
 In addition to the priority targets, you can define as many ‘best effort’ targets as you wish.
 These will only be observed if no priority target in the queue of programs is observable.
-The CPaPIR wide-field imager (infrared) and the PESTO camera (visible) are the instruments available in queue mode for this quarter.
+The CPAPIR wide-field imager (infrared) and the PESTO camera (visible) are the instruments normally available in queue mode.
 Data will include astrometric calibration only for PESTO, and astrometric and photometric calibration for CPaPIR.
 Contact Sylvie Beaulieu for more details about queue mode.

 Regular/Classic Mode

 The OMM is also available for observations in regular (or classic) mode.
-In this case, the astronomer must be present (CPaPIR and PESTO), or in remote mode (PESTO only).
-The list of available instruments includes :
+In this case, the astronomer must be present (CPAPIR and PESTO), or in remote mode (PESTO only).
+The list of instruments includes :

-• Infrared Imager CPaPIR (FOV ~ 30 arcmin)
+• Infrared Imager CPAPIR (FOV ~ 30 arcmin) Attention : Not available from April to November 2025

 • Optical, high-cadence Imager, PESTO (FOV ~ 8 arcmin)